 It’s great to be inspired by other people who are doing what we’re doing.
 Or doing what we want to do.
-Maybe you’re already make films, or perhaps it’s a dream you’ve been holding for a while.
+Maybe you’re already making films, or perhaps it’s a dream you’ve been holding for a while.
 That’s where filmmaker quotes come in!

 I pay special attention to what filmmakers say.
 Not only can I relate to them because they’re doing what I’m doing (just on a bigger scale), but they are some of the smartest and most world-weary people out there.

-Ever since I first decided I wanted to make films for a living, I have followed the words of people like Werner Herzog, David Lynch and Wim Wenders very closely.
+Ever since I first decided I wanted to make films for a living, I have followed the words of people like Werner Herzog, David Lynch, and Wim Wenders very closely.

 If you want to get somewhere, it’s wise to pay attention to what those who are doing what you want to do say.